dreamportdev/Osdev-Notes/98_Drivers/DrawingTextOnFB.md

 For the vertical coordinate:

-* The number of bytes in each line, or: how many pixelxs we need to go down exactly one pixel, expressed in bytes
+* The number of bytes in each line, or: how many pixels we need to go down exactly one pixel, expressed in bytes
 * How many pixels is the glyph height

 For the horizontal coordinate: